 Signs of a Jealous Dog

-- Leaving the Room: Sometimes, when dogs get mad, they just leave the room.
+Sometimes, when dogs get mad, they just leave the room.
 It’s the most dramatic response they can give because it forces you to go find them and apologize.
+Some of us know this feeling all too well.

 Why Do Dogs Get Jealous?